-The Untold Story of America’s Most Meaningful Bird
+The Lonesome Whip-poor-will: A Cultural History of America’s Most Iconic Bird

 Rivaled only by owls, crows, and eagles, Eastern Whip-poor-wills are among the most iconic North American species of birds.